w3c/cogai/demos/README.md

 ## [Natural Language Processing](nlp/README.md)

 Natural language is key to simplifying communication between humans and cognitive agents.
 It is also critical for teaching cognitive agents every day (common sense) skills.
-A series of demos are planned to evolve richer support fo natural language and reasoning.
+A series of demos are planned to evolve richer support for natural language understanding, generation, dialogues, reasoning and learning.

 ### Learning from examples